 Les Couques de Dinant - Belgium

 These cookies are made from a firm dough traditionally made with only 2 ingredients wheat flour and honey.
-The dough is put in a wooden mold to give the cookies all different kinds of shapes like that of animals, floral motifs people or even landscapes.
+The dough is put in a wooden mold to give the cookies all different kinds of shapes like animals, floral motifs people, or even landscapes.
 Filled with old-fashioned charm these Christmas cookies are perfect for decorative purposes since they are pretty firm and long-lasting.

 Dominosteine - Germany & Austria